 A Child Waits Foundation's Formation

-In 1998 we formed A Child Waits Foundation and began to offer grants and loans to prospective families to enable them to bridge the financial gap to completing their adoption.
-At that time there were few other foundations with a similar mission.
+In 1998 we formed A Child Waits Foundation and began to offer grants and loans to prospective families to enable them to bridge the financial gap to completing their international adoption.
+At that time there were very few foundations with a similar mission.
 Consequently, the foundation immediately began helping families and each year our programs evolved to accommodate the changes in international adoption.

 In 2001, as a family, we went to Romania to adopt our third child, Cristina, our lovely three year old daughter.
 This trip shared the heartbreaking moments that occur when children are left behind because Romania was in the process of permanently shutting it's doors to adoption.
 Romania remains closed and the beautiful children we met during our trip to Romania have grown up as orphans.